ISO 26262-Compliant Safety Analysis Methods

 The example in Figure 14 illustrates the interference caused by conflicting use of shared resources (e.g., shared processing elements).
 The QM software element interferes with and prevents timely execution of ASIL software elements (this interference can also occur between software elements with different ASIL levels).
 The upper half of the figure shows the software execution without interference mechanisms.
 By introducing "checkpoints" into the software and implementing timeout monitoring of them, timing perturbations can be detected, enabling appropriate countermeasures.

-4.2 Safety mechanisms for error handling
+4.2 Safety Mechanisms for Error Handling

 Safety mechanisms for error handling include: